-There is a current cross-sector project underway looking at developing Consumer Engagement through Social and Online Media to improve social platform & marketing skills.
+A cross-sector project is currently in progress, which is looking at developing Consumer Engagement through Social and Online Media to improve social platform & marketing skills.
+The Case for Change associated with this project has been finalised and submitted to the AISC for endorsement.